chain/multitool/examples.md

     }

-## Abstract Range Proof
+## Abstract Borromean Ring Signature

-This is an abstract template for various rangeproofs.
-Using it standalone is not possible because it defers the choice of commitments to be signed (`{C}`) to the higher-level protocols (e.g. a [set range proof](#set-range-proof)) that must ensure that none of the commitments are malleable with respect to the proof.
+This is an abstract template intended for various rangeproofs.
+Using it standalone is not possible because it defers the choice of the commitments being signed (`{C}`) to the higher-level protocols (e.g. a [set range proof](#set-range-proof)) that must ensure that none of the commitments are malleable with respect to the proof.